Punjab 1984: Plot

-When Shiva, Bittu, and Satwant wake up in the morning, they find out that all of Punjab is under Military Rule and that there is an indefinite Curfew upon the entire state.
-There is an entire media blackout, with the only news coming from the Military Radio Channel, which is only referring to Operation Blue Star as a minor incident occurring in Amritsar.
+When Shiva, Bittu, and Satwant wake up in the morning, they find out that all of Punjab is under Military Rule, and that there is an indefinite Curfew upon the entire state.
+There is an entire media blackout, with the only news coming from the Military Radio Channel, which is only referring to Operation Blue Star as a "Minor incident occurring in Amritsar."
 The entire state is at a standstill while everyone is listening to the Radio updates on the situation in Amritsar.
 Meanwhile, Bachan Singh is trapped in the Darbar Sahib complex.
 Against Army orders, the village gurdwara announces that in reality, the Army has invaded Darbar Sahib with tanks and gunner helicopters and the entire city of Amritsar is being shelled.
 Bittu and Shiva then proceed to sneak their way to Amritsar on their tractor to try to find out whats happening.
-They encounter an Army blockade on the road to Amritsar, where countless people are pushing against the barricade to make their way to Amritsar, just as Shiv and Bittu are.
-In the entire situation, Shiv is rifle-butted by soldiers and countless protesters have been killed.
+They encounter an Army blockade on the road to Amritsar, where countless people are pushing against the barricade to make their way to Amritsar.
+In the entire situation, Shiva is rifle-butted by soldiers and countless protesters have been killed.

-After the Operation, Bittu, Satwant, and Shiva go to the Emergency Police Station, to try to find out the whereabouts of Bachan Singh.
-The police officers treat them badly as it's found out that the government declared Bachan Singh a terrorist who took up arms against the state and executed him.
+After the Operation, Bittu, Satwant, and Shiva go to the Emergency Police Station to try to find out the whereabouts of Bachan Singh.
+The police officers treat them badly as it's found out that the government declared and executed Bachan Singh a terrorist: who took up arms against the state.
 The next person in the line of people at the police station, whose brother was also at the Golden Temple, was meanwhile declared a peaceful pilgrim killed in "cross fire."
 When Bittu asks for Bachan's remains, the police say that the Army already incinerated all evidence of the "terrorists."

-Shiva has now left college, doesn't use his radio any more due to the broadcast of Operation Blue Star coming on it, and spends his days working and mourning on the farm to cope with the loss of his father.
+Shiva has now left college; he doesn't use his radio any more due to the broadcast of Operation Blue Star coming on it, spending his days working and mourning on the farm to cope with the loss of his father.
 To help cheer Shiva up, his mother places the radio in the courtyard and talks about selling it.
-The reverse-psychology works and Shiv starts playing Kuldip Manak songs loudly on the radio while going to the fields.
+The reverse-psychology works, and Shiva starts playing Kuldip Manak songs loudly on the radio while going to the fields.
 While working in the fields, Rana shows up and changes Shiv's radio's channel to the news, which is informing of a "terrorist" attack in Tarn Taran, with the police looking for the culprits.
-Shiv's mute friend immediately runs to Satwant Kaur's house, where she doesn't understand what he's trying to say until the boy makes the sound of a "kutti," referring to the stopper on a "Halt" well system, meaning one thing: Shiv's in trouble.
+Shiva's mute friend immediately runs to Satwant Kaur's house, where she doesn't understand what he's trying to say until the boy makes the sound of a "kutti."
+This refers to the stopper on a "Halt" well system, meaning one thing: Shiva's in trouble.